jranjan/labs-technology-bytes/micro-services/microservice.md

 # Content

-- Introduction
+1) Introduction
-- Architecture, Design and Implementation aspect(s)
+2) Architecture, Design and Implementation aspect(s)
-- 12-factor apps
+3) 12-factor apps
-- Cloud native apps
+4) Cloud native apps
-- Benefits
+5) Benefits
-- Best practices
+6) Best practices
-- Good to know
+7) Good to know

-Please look for tag [Architectural and Design aspect] if you are interested in architectural aspects specifically.
+Please look for tag [Architectural and Design aspect] if you are interested in architectural aspects more.

 # Introduction

-This sections covers many aspects, primarily to setting up the context.
-Ideally, it deserves an independent chapter which tells how the landscape of delivering software has changed because of emerging requirements and how micro-services fits the bill in the current context.
+This sections covers many aspects, primarily to setting up the context with the aim to use same vocabulary.
+Practically, it deserves an independent chapter which tells how the landscape of delivering software has changed because of emerging requirements and how micro-services fits the bill in the current context.
 For now, we will capture some aspects in focused paragraph.

 1) What is microservice?
 2) What is microservice not?